benjamin-robertson/observium/REFERENCE.md

 ### `observium`

 Observium base class which accepts parameters to customise the observium install.
-Only ever call this call.

 #### Examples